cstaelin/Pathdir-Extension/README.md

 *pathdir:get-model-name*

 Returns a string with the name of the current model.
-NetLogo sets the name of the model to the filename of the .nologo or .nlogo3d file containing the model, stripped of the file extension.
+NetLogo sets the name of the model to the filename of the .nlogox or .nlogo3dx file containing the model, stripped of the file extension.

 NOTE: Returns an empty string ("") if the current model has not yet been saved to a file, although NetLogo calls an unsaved model "Untitled".